• 0

 Step 10: When to plant out hardwood cuttings

-Leave your cuttings in their pot until they are all showing signs of growth with both leaves and roots.
-Then it is a case of potting them up into individual pots for the next growing season.
-You don't want to plant them directly outside as they will still be juvenile plants which need a bit more TLC.
+Leave your cuttings in their pot until they are all showing signs of growth, both leaves and roots.
+Then, it is a case of potting them up into individual pots for the next growing season.
+You don't want to plant them directly outside as they will still be juvenile plants that need a bit more TLC.
 You don't want rabbits or a really hot summer finishing them off until they're more established.

-I keep my hardwood cuttings in individual pots over the spring and summer.
-Where I can water and feed if necessary.
-I then plant out the following winter when the plants are dormant.
+I keep my hardwood cuttings in individual pots over the spring and summer, where I can water and feed them if necessary.
+I then plant them out the following winter when the plants are dormant.

 How long does a hardwood cutting take to root?